 Tap the Download Shared Spellbooks button.
-A list of servers (Macs or other iPhones) appears with the name of the files on them.
+A list of servers (other devices currently sharing) appears with the name of the files on them.
 Then tap on the spellbook you want to download.
-When it has been downloaded, you're done and can start browsing spells.
+When it has been downloaded, you’re done and can start browsing spells.

-Your iPhone must be on the same Wi-Fi network as the other iPhone or Mac for sharing to work.
+Your device must be on the same Wi-Fi network as the other device for sharing to work.